Charlieindex/ss-bs/README.md

 ### Installation Instructions

  * Copy the theme into the `themes/` directory of your SilverStripe project.
-If you've named it correctly, there should be a directory called `themes/ssbs/templates`.
+If you've named it correctly, there should be a directory called `themes/ss-bs/templates`.

  * Add the following to your `mysite/_config.php` file.
 Remove any existing `SSViewer::set_theme` lines.

-		SSViewer::set_theme("ssbs");
+		SSViewer::set_theme("ss-bs");

 * Add the following to your `mysite/code/Page.php` file inside init() function: